remnoteio/remnote-official-plugins/hide-in-queue/README.md

 ## Features

 - Provides a "Hide in Queue" powerup that hides the tagged Rem in the queue.
+- Also provides a "Remove from Queue" powerup which removes the targged Rem from the hierarchy in the queue.

 ## How to Use